flowdas/typeable/docs/api/typeable.rst

     In JSON Schema, it is expressed as *minLength*, *minProperties*, *minItems* depending on the type.

+.. class:: IsMatched(pattern)

+   :class:`Constraint` that only allows strings that match the regular expression *pattern*.

+   Regular expressions are not implicitly anchored.
+That is, matches are checked with :func:`re.search`.

+   It is expressed as *pattern* in JSON Schema.

 .. class:: IsMultipleOf(value)

    :class:`Constraint` that allows only numbers that are integer multiples of *value*.